pankajagarwal/mongo-data-api-go-alternative/README.md

 # Data API Alternative (Go Version)

-This is a Go implementation of the Data API server with MongoDB integration and API key authentication.
+This is work in progress for a Go implementation of the Data API server with MongoDB integration and API key authentication.

 ## Features